marcusfrdk/compressor/README.md

 # Compressor

-Compress a one or many images at once.
+Compress one or many images at once.

 ## Installation